Click on any of the carousel pictures to view a larger photo.

 are then covered with up to 8 coats of clear enamel to protect the paint

+from wear.
 The entire carousel weighs approximately 32,000 pounds and is constructed of

 over 15 tons of wood, iron gears and wires to move the figures around and up